Sokodomo

 Yang Seung-ho (Korean: 양승호; born November 15, 2000), known professionally as Sokodomo (Korean: 소코도모; stylized in all lowercase), is a South Korean rapper and songwriter.
 He first garnered attention when he appeared on High School Rapper 3 in 2019.
 He signed with Sony Music where released the extended plays WWW.III (2019) and ...---...
 (2021).
 In 2021, he appeared on Show Me the Money 10 where he released the single "Merry-Go-Round" which peaked at number one on the Gaon Digital Chart.

 Early life

-Yang Seung-ho was born on November 15, 2000 in Yeongdeungpo-gu, Seoul to a Korean father and Japanese mother.
-He had lived in the United States when he was young and spent his teenage years in São Paulo and Rio de Janeiro.
+Yang Seung-ho was born on November 15, 2000, in Yeongdeungpo District, Seoul, South Korea to a Korean father and Japanese mother.
+He lived in the United States when he was young and spent his teenage years in São Paulo and Rio de Janeiro.
 He graduated from Sunrin Internet High School.

 His stage name "Sokodomo" means "Korean child" as it is a portmanteau of "South Korea" and "kodomo"(こども, Japanese word for child).